mattaereal/pyronbee/README.md

 ### TODO
 Add `*.test` files.
-Add the option to use different format (.cfg) files if needed.
+Add the option to use a more than one custom file if needed.
 Add timeouts.
 Add the option to make a final report.